hairpinfiles/hairpinfiles/Using Git.md

 ## Merging
 Merges are probably the most complicated and intimidating thing about Git.
 Not without good reason - [[#Branches]] are one of the main parts of Git that level it up above others.
 Think about how complicated it would be, trying to organize work with a bunch of other people all in one stream?
 It would be chaos.
 Well, branches are no good if they always stay separate!
+>[!info] The Obsidian Git plugin doesn't seem to have functionality to handle merges.
+Most will likely be dealt with on GitHub any via [[Using GitHub#Pull Requests|Pull Requests]], but it would still be nice to have *something*.
+This means that if you need to handle merges locally, you'll need an outside program to help you.
+Technically, you could just use the command-line and a text editor (Obsidian would be fine for that, I guess, as long as you do it in source mode - the [[#Merge Conflicts|Merge Conflict]] syntax would probably mess with the parsing), but I don't imagine you would find that particularly intuitive.
+I personally use [GittyUp](https://github.com/Murmele/Gittyup), which is available on Linux, Windows, and Mac.
+God help you if you need to merge anything on mobile, especially iOS. 🙏

 ### Types of merges
 There are 4 main types of merges (at least, the ones we might use). [[#Fast-forward]], [[#Merge Commits]], [[#Squash]], and [[#Rebase]].